 Podcast: R&G Insights Lab – Culture & Compliance Chronicles: Navigating Data Privacy

 Tina Yu: Welcome, and thank you for joining us on our latest installment of Culture & Compliance Chronicles, a podcast series focused on data analytics and the behavioral sciences approach to risk management, brought to you by the R&G Insights Lab.
 I’m Tina Yu, a litigation & enforcement associate at Ropes & Gray.
-On this episode, which is the first of a two-part discussion, I am joined by my colleagues, Rosemarie Paul, Rohan Massey, Ed Black and Clare Sellars, to discuss data and behavioral sciences, as well as navigating data privacy.
-Rosemarie, would you like to introduce yourself to the audience?
+On this episode, which is the first of a two-part discussion, I am joined by my colleagues, Rohan Massey, Ed Black and Clare Sellars, to discuss data and behavioral sciences, as well as navigating data privacy.

 Tina Yu: Thanks, everyone.
-Rosemarie, turning to you first, just to frame our conversation – why are we talking about data and behavioral sciences right now?
+Just to frame our conversation – why are we talking about data and behavioral sciences right now?
 Why are we linking behavioral science and data?
 Why is that becoming an important part of what corporations are doing nowadays?
 And how are we using data and behavioral science?

 The second place we've seen a sea change is in the availability of the data itself.
 So, 10-15 years ago, if you wanted to do a large statistical analysis, a big portion of your challenge was collecting the data.
 Now that most human activity, at least most commercial activity, is carried out through an automated digital platform, day-to-day purchases made through a digital platform, all of your checking the weather, communications with friends through social media, all of these digital platforms are just automatically monitoring behavior.
 And so, suddenly, over five to 10 years, we've gone from a world where gathering data was a challenge to a world where we are swimming in a sea of data, and regulating the use of the data is the challenge.